 When I first started playing, its calculations didn’t cause me to stop and think for more than a few seconds before everything literally slid into place.
 The fact that each ten created turned into a solid block caused some minor head-scratching though.
 See, blocks won’t stop sliding until they hit something, be it a number or a solid, meaning it’s entirely possible to get stuck; there’s always the undo button though.

 On top of that, it’s not long before each level contains pre-placed solid blocks, forcing you to work around obstacles created by the designer, rather than yourself.
 Oh and how about solids that can only slide in the direction specified by an arrow on the block?
-Or blocks that turns a positive into a negative (it’ll make sense)?
+Or blocks that turn a positive into a negative (it’ll make sense)?
 Now imagine having all that in one big level full of numbers.
-If your head isn’t spinning by now, then color me impressed.
+If your head isn’t spinning by now, then colour me impressed.

 It all still boils down to basic math though, with addition, subtraction, multiplication, and division all making an appearance, making each level more complicated than the last.
 At the time of writing, 10 consists of 300 number-centric block-sliding puzzles, so chances are it’ll keep you busy for quite some time.
 Fortunately, the game doesn’t feature any sort of rating system and you’re not forced to go through the lot in order either, as they’re separated into thirteen sections.
 Some of these act as an introduction to new blocks, like the aforementioned polarity switching sort, while others merely bring along an overall increase in difficulty.

 But alas, at the end of the day, numbers will be numbers and there’s only so much that can be done with those things.
 Yet with a nice variety of blocks, each of which relates to the core experience, and a wealth of fun math-based puzzles, 10 manages to be nothing short of amazing.
 A game that’s very easy to learn but incredibly hard to master.